 Specify and select your containment equipment based on the above list of tasks and CPT.

 Verify the containment performance at either or both of the FAT and SAT stages (SMEPAC test) to confirm the effectiveness of the design CPT

 Assess the occupational exposure to your workers and environment during actual operation.
 Take this information and make the required changes.

 All of these steps and the information they provide are vital to the containment process and keeping the operations in your facility safe for everyone involved.
-All of these terms and steps might sound like a lot, but the good news is that Thomas Engineering is here to make it easier with the right tools and our modern equipment.
+All of these terms and steps might sound like a lot, but the good news is that Thomas Processing is here to make it easier with the right tools and our modern equipment.

 Solutions and Systems for Your Tablet Coating Problems

-Thomas Engineering provides a wide range of equipment and service features that offer benefits to every type of customer we partner with for tablet coating operations.
+Thomas Processing provides a wide range of equipment and service features that offer benefits to every type of customer we partner with for tablet coating operations.
 For example, the Flex 05, Flex 100, Flex 200, Flex 500, and Flex 1000 all come with multiple containment benefits for your operations including:

 - Inflatable seals

 - Fully welded cabinet

 - Rounded corners/no beading